Using GPG keys for decrypting and encrypting files

 The command should use a default encryption algorithm.
 This may be a longish RSA cipher like rsa3072, or some newer and stronger cipher.
 You can provide another argument to select another key algorithm.

 The command should create certain default key components, notably an encryption key, which in this discussion is the public key.
-A further
+A furtherargument can be used to specify something else.
+Components can also be added afterwards.

 The key generation process uses unpredictable input from your computer.
-If a sufficient amount is not already available, you may
+If a sufficient amount is not already available, you mayneed to move your mouse pointer around for a little while.

 Key management